Sami7754/Robotik_Arm/README.md

       delay(30);                  *
     }                             //

-    if (bluetooth=="C"){         //not so sure about this part, maybe for the bigger servo you need to pos1 = pos1 + 10;          //attach and dettach them each time you move them!
+    if (bluetooth=="C"){         //not so sure about this part, maybe for the bigger servo you need pos1 = pos1 + 10;          //to attach and dettach them each time you move them!
       Servo1.write(pos1);        *
       delay(30);                 *
     }                            *